LoganLee95/Contact-List-Android/README.md

 This application build covers the main central functions and concepts of an Andriod app.
 Including:

-The Android lifecycle,
+# The Android lifecycle,
-XML GUI layout,
+# XML GUI layout,
-Data persistance with SQLite,
+# Data persistane in mobile applications,
+# SQLite design and implementation